(Filed January 11, 2016) Jurisdiction

 - Often, nursing home patients get urinary tract infections because of poor hygiene and an inadequate infection control program.
 Because urinary tract infections are caused primarily by bacteria, if the resident is receiving adequate hygiene and urinary tract care and their hydration is adequate, they should not develop a significant UTI.
 Allowing a urinary tract infection to persist without medical intervention puts a patient at risk for the infection progressing to a more systemic septic situation, as it did in this case.

-- The allegations in this case are that the nursing home did not see obvious signs of UTI that would have led well trained staffers to see that she had symptoms suggestive a of UTI.
+- The allegations are that the nursing home did not see obvious signs of UTI that would have led well-trained staffers to see that she had symptoms suggestive of a UTI.
 Nursing home need to monitor urine characteristics such as color, clarity, odor, concentration, and output.
-The nursing home should also monitor complaints of urinary frequency, burning, or urgency, monitor for alterations in mental status, lethargy, chills and fever.
+The nursing home should also monitor complaints of urinary frequency, burning, or urgency, monitor for alterations in mental status, lethargy, chills, and fever.

 Has someone you love suffered from abuse, neglect or malpractice in Maryland nursing home?
 If so, fill out our free online case review or call us at 800-553-8082.
 Talk to our nursing home attorneys and learn about your options to pursue a settlement or verdict in your case.MORE MALPRACTICE CLAIM INFORMATION